goods/ember-goods/README.md

 * `access_token`: Generate this access token in your Goods account and add it here.
 Create a shop, then go to Settings > Access tokens.
-Your Content group name in Goods must match the Ember model name.
+Your `content group` name in Goods must match the Ember model name.
-The Content entry field reference is the dasherized name of the Ember model field.
+The `content entry` field reference is the dasherized name of the Ember model field.

 ## Usage